 Establishing a precise SMV can, however, be extremely difficult when using traditional methods of work measurement.
 This is because production workers are neither robots nor machines, and do not work at a constant rate throughout the working day.
 Making accurate and consistent measurement is therefore very difficult.
 Moreover, people are affected by motivation, fatigue and job familiarity and therefore work at a varying performance level during the working period.

-A reliable, predictive and ethical means of establishing Standard Time is therefore an essential element of today’s business process – and GSD is the world leading means of achieving that goal.
+A reliable, predictive and ethical means of establishing Standard Time is, therefore, an essential element of today’s business process – and GSDCost is the world-leading means of achieving that goal.

 Traditional Time Quantification

 “Time Study” is a traditional method of time quantification, developed under very different business conditions than those we see today.

 In today’s business environment there are essentially four main areas where the process of Time Study does not meet the needs of a modern manufacturer and, as a consequence, creates inaccurate and inconsistent data.